 FAQs about renting a car in Greece

-Compact (Jeep Renegade or similar) is the most frequently booked rental car type in Greece.
+Compact (Suzuki Baleno or similar) is the most frequently booked rental car type in Greece.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in Greece are Athens (48% of total searches of users looking to rent a car in Greece).
-Heraklion (15%) and Chania (11%).
+Based on car searches on KAYAK, the most popular cities to rent a car in Greece are Athens (72% of total searches of users looking to rent a car in Greece), Chania (11%) and Naxos (7%).

 When you drive your rental car in Greece, you will need to remember to drive on the right-hand side of the road and to always wear your seat belt.
 The use of mobile phones is prohibited while driving, as is consuming alcohol.
 When you encounter a sign with a green background, this will signify a highway.
 Expressway signs have a white car symbol on a blue background.
 You will find that all major highways in Greece are toll roads.